ioBroker/ioBroker.history/README.md

 * (Apollon77) When not count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.

 ### 2.1.5 (2022-06-24)
-* (Apollon77) Ignore errors from a forked process after response was sent for GetHistory
+* (Apollon77) Ignored errors from a forked process after response was sent for GetHistory

 ### 2.1.4 (2022-06-12)
-* (Apollon77) Make sure the debug log is active, according to the settings
+* (Apollon77) Made sure the debug log is active, according to the settings

 ### 2.1.3 (2022-06-08)
 * (Apollon77) Huge performance optimizations for GetHistory calls